ziiqii/tp/docs/UserGuide.md

 #### Filtering persons by tag: `filter`

-Finds persons in the _displayed person list_ that have all the given tags .
+Finds persons in the _displayed person list_ that have all the given tags.

 Format: `filter TAG [MORE_TAGS]...`